peacedove/yujenlin/resume.md

    time: Taipei, Taiwan, Jan - Aug 2013
    url: a_dream_journey_in_taipei
    details:
-    - First exhibition highly integrated with more than 500 playable android smartphones (Open from Aug 2013 to Sep 2014).
+    - The first exhibition highly integrated with more than 500 playable android smartphones (Open from Aug 2013 to Sep 2014).
     - Used Unity3D game engine as well as home-made android native plugins.
     - Built a wireless interior localization system using wireless signal only.
     - Used AR, face replacement, realtime server-to-end communication and synchronization, and NFC technique.